Mixed case SVG element names

 id_91@].
 The @svg:text element shows none of these problems [@id_69@].

-#1 Updated by Philip Fearon about 8 years ago
+#1 Updated by Philip Fearon over 8 years ago

 - Status changed from New to In Progress